shitcodebykaushik/linux_tut/k8/Theory.md

  - Statefull who store the data .
 Eg Database .

  - Minikube is the single-node cluster .Here we can create multinode cluster .

+ - We can use alias to save the time .And this is bad practice .
+  - `K(kubectl) get nodes` This will bring the nodes .
+  - `k get nodes -o wide .`
+  - `describe node .`
+  - `k get event ` This will list caputure things .
+  - `k9s` It is a tolkit and resource for the cluster .